RICHARD J. PETTS

 Fatherhood

 A second key research focus is on fatherhood, focusing on the role of fathers in children's lives as well as how gender norms and workplace practices may influence fathers' attitudes and behaviors.
 These questions have important implications for understanding gender and socioeconomic inequalities within families.
-Example publications in this area are:

 Variation in Masculinities and Fathering Behaviors: A Cross-National Comparison of the United States and Canada